solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Start the Developer Journey

-The first step to exploring the evolution of MySQL Application development is to get the enivornment setup.
+The first step to exploring the evolution of MySQL Application development is to get the environmentsetup.

 We provide two ARM template that can be deployed that will setup the environment.
 One is a basic deployment of services that are exposed to